Mazotis/ffmpeg-on-clear-linux/README.md

 **Running**

 On first launch (just like with Chromium), you may want to go into `Settings -> Appearance -> Customize fonts` and change the fonts.
-These look great: Standard font `Noto Sans`, Serif font `Noto Serif`, and Sans-serif font `Noto Sans`.
+For metrically compatible with `Times New Roman`, `Arial`, and `Courier New` set to Standard font `Tinos`, Serif font `Tinos`, Sans-serif font `Arimo`, and Fixed-width font `Cousine`.
 Optionally, go into `Settings -> Advanced -> System` and disable "Use hardware acceleration when available".
 Like with Chromium, this may be helpful if the GPU is lacking or you prefer the CPU to decode videos.

 Run Chrome using the command-line or search for "Google Chrome" in Application Finder.